 The attractions visited have included eleven castles/forts and fourteen islands.
 The most visited island has been Mull, five times in 1996, 1999, 2000, 2004 and 2007.

-Fort William has featured in ten trips, more than any other location.
-Inverness and Mallaig are joint second, with nine trips.
+Fort William and Inverness have featured in ten trips, more than any other location.
+Glasgow is second with ten trips and Mallaig third , with nine.

 Fifteen people have had the privilege of sleeper trip participation.
 Their names (in strict alphabetical order) are David, Derek, Euan, Frank, Hilary, Jim, Joe, Malcolm, Norman, Peter, Richard, Robert, Terry and Tony.
 Honourable mentions also to Fiona, June and Marilyn, who have attended the latter stages of some trips to check on their husbands' behaviour.

 The number of participants has varied from three (in 1995 and 2004) to eight (in 2017).
 Wives have participated in the end-game of the trips in 2012 (three), 2014 (two) and 2017 (two).
 One was in on the beginning of the 2018 event, and another at the beginning and end of the 2019 excursion.